 Avoid all demonstrations, protests and large crowds and closely monitor the media for information on events and developments that may affect your security and safety.
 Protests can turn violent with little or no warning.
 A large number of deaths and injuries have been reported in clashes between rival protesters and/or the security forces throughout Egypt.
 Foreign nationals have been killed and injured during demonstrations.

-Since the political upheavals in early 2011, protests have occurred across Egypt, including in Cairo, Alexandria, Suez, Port Said and Ismailia.
+Political protests occur across Egypt, including in Cairo, Alexandria, Suez, Port Said and Ismailia.
 In central Cairo, Tahrir Square and surrounding streets, including the nearby British and US Embassies and Garden City area, remain a focal point for demonstrations.
 Protests have occurred near the al-Ittihadiya (Presidential) Palace in Heliopolis, Giza and the area of the Raba Al-Adawiya Square in Nasr City, but also in many other locations.
 Across Egypt, many protests occur on Fridays following midday prayers, but protests may occur at other times.

 Curfews and restrictions on movement may be imposed by Egyptian authorities at short notice.
 Obey any curfew and follow the instructions of local authorities.